Energy Risk Managers

 Procuring electricity and natural gas can be complex.
 Large enterprises and government agencies are requiring more than just electricity from their providers; they are changing their procurement requirements to include resilient energy supply to ensure they can continue to operate without the grid.
-Concerns over continuity of operations, sustainability goals, regulatory compliance, climate change and rising regulated costs are redefining the relationship between energy providers and their customers.
+Concerns over continuity of operations, sustainability goals, regulatory compliance, severe weather events and rising energy costs are redefining the relationship between energy providers and their customers.
 The traditional Energy-as-a-Commodity (EaaC) business model is being challenged with cost-competitive onsite generation from secure and resilient energy systems.

 Under the EaaC business model, everyone – residential, small business, government and large business customers – purchases their electricity from the utility or through a broker.
 Electricity is delivered by the regulated utility via the grid.
 Outside of time-of-day cost differences, customers have little or no control over their energy costs.
 And when service from the grid is interrupted, customers lose power.

-The Energy-as-a-Service (EaaS) model gives medium and large energy consumers a modern option in how they sustain operations regardless of grid operations, by moving the electricity generation to the customer property in small discrete designs that are modern and robust.
+The Energy-as-a-Service (EaaS) model gives medium and large energy consumers a modern option in how they sustain operations regardless of grid operations, by moving the electricity generation onsite in customized designs that are modern and robust.

 EaaS supports a national customer trend toward in-house and expertise-driven energy management, which improves integration with distributed generation and energy storage assets, management of the energy load and interaction with the grid.
 Most importantly, EaaS allows customers the flexibility to make choices regarding: